Adventures in Japanese Digital Transformation

 J BIDEN

-On the other hand, if Joseph Robinette has a residence card in Japan (在留カー ド), his name would most likely be written as
+If Joseph Robinette had a resident card in Japan (在留カー ド), his name would most likely be written as

 BIDEN JR JOSEPH ROBINETTE